ptsteadman/notebook/stories/a-quiet-new-voice.md

 It was the best moment of her life.
 It was ten years of discipline and paying off in one moment, validation of her dry, obscure focus.

-At that moment, Feyerabend had known that she would feel useless again, when she was having trouble falling asleep.
+At that moment, Feyerabend had known that she would never feel truly useless again.
 The semantic IO project was valuable, and she had made valuable contributions.
 She would continue to contribute new understanding to the world, until she retired.

 She drank at dinner alone, and gave the cab driver a slip of paper with her address on it.
 Back in her strange apartment, she looked at herself in the